AdobeDocs/advertising.en/help/dsp/audiences/sources/source-tealium.md

               * For the Cookies attribute, name the custom message `cookies`.

-           1. In the option to create a custom field, in the [!DNL Source Key] field, enter the [!UICONTROL External Segment Key] that was included in the segment-mapping data in [Step 2](#map-data).
+           1. In the option to create a custom field, in the [!DNL Source Key] field, enter the [!UICONTROL External Segment Key] that was included in the [segment-mapping data](#map-data) in the previous procedure.

               DSP will use this key to populate your segment.